Guardians vs. Astros Player Props Betting Odds

 Bregman Stats

-- Bregman has eight doubles, a triple, nine home runs, 35 walks and 38 RBI (60 total hits).
-He has stolen one base.
+- Bregman has 61 hits with eight doubles, a triple, nine home runs, 35 walks and 39 RBI.
+He's also stolen one base.

 Bregman Recent Games